DarkSector/qt-project/README.md

 ### Running

-* Activate your Conda environment: `$ source qt activate`
 * Run the provided script `$ sh run.sh`

-The script is designed to install the included python package in the conda environment and then open the GUI.
+The script is designed to install a new conda enviroment, activate said environment and then start the python server in the backgroun and then open the GUI.
 It will run the server on `0.0.0.0:9000` and the GUI will interact with it according to design.

-If the above script fails to work, you can manually install the python package by executing `conda install --use-local opencv-server` and once done, you can start the server by `python runkernel.py`
+If the above script fails to work, you can manually install the python package by executing the following commands after going into the main qt-project directory:

-Then you can open the GUI like any other app on OS X.
+* `conda env create -f environment.yml` # this will install the environment named qt
+* `source activate qt` # this will activate it
+* `nohup `which python` python/qtAPIServer/manage.py runserver 0.0.0.0:9000 &` # this will start the server in the background
+* `open ./QtFaceRecognition.app` # this will open the gui application

+For more info on the conda commands: [Here's a cheat sheet](https://conda.io/docs/_downloads/conda-cheatsheet.pdf)

 ## Architecture